Step-by-Step Guide to Setting Up Email Accounts in cPanel

 Why Use cPanel for Email Management?

-cPanel is one of the most popular web hosting control panels, offering a user-friendly interface to manage your website, files, databases, and email accounts.
+cPanel is one of the most popular web hosting control panels, offering a user-friendly interface to manage your website, domains, and email accounts.
 With cPanel, you can:

 - Manage email storage and quotas.